TheresaLui/SelfHelpContent_v2/articles/microsoft.cache/cache-diagnostics-responsesizeclient.md

 <!--issueDescription-->
 After analyzing the resource usage from **<!--$StartTime-->StartTime<!--/$StartTime-->** to **<!--$EndTime-->EndTime<!--/$EndTime-->**, our diagnostics show there were instances of high response sizes.

-Large requests can cause timeouts depending on what timeout value was selected and how fast client applications consume the incoming data.
+Large requests can cause timeout errors depending on what timeout value was selected and how fast client applications consume the incoming data.
 <!--/issueDescription-->

 **What can cause High Response Sizes on a VM?**